Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Formalism

 Here, we introduce the spin-orbit term of the G3RS potential~\cite{tamagaki1968,yamaguchi1979},

-where the operator $\bm{L}$ stands for the relative angular momentum and $\bm{S}$ represents the spin ($\bm{S}_1+\bm{S}_2$). $P(^{3}O)$ is the projection operator onto the triplet odd state.
+where operator $\bm{L}$ represents the relative angular momentum, and $\bm{S}$ represents the spin ($\bm{S}_1+\bm{S}_2$). $P(^{3}O)$ is the projection operator onto the triplet odd state.
 The parameters of $d_1$ and $d_2$ are same as in Refs.~\cite{furumoto2013,furumoto2018}.
-In this paper, the strength of the spin-orbit interaction, $V_{\rm LS}$, is changed by hand, while this value is often fixed to be about 2000 MeV to reproduce the data of the $^{10}$Be nucleus.
-We take this value to be 0, 500, 1000, 1500, 2000, 2500, 3000, 3500, and 4000 MeV.
-The effect by changing the $V_{\rm LS}$ value will be shown and discussed.
+In this study, the strength of the spin-orbit interaction, $V_{\rm LS}$, is changed by hand.
+This value is often fixed at about 2000 MeV to reproduce the data of the $^{10}$Be nucleus.
+In this study we set this value as 0, 500, 1000, 1500, 2000, 2500, 3000, 3500, and 4000 MeV.
+The effect of changing the $V_{\rm LS}$ value will be discussed in the next sections.

-To connect the nuclear reaction calculation, we prepared the diagonal and transition densities in the same manner as Ref.~\cite{baye1994}.
+To connect the nuclear structure and reaction calculations, we prepared the diagonal and transition densities in the same manner as in Ref.~\cite{baye1994}.